polarityio/oort/README.md

 The Audience found on you OORT Polarity Integration

+### Token URL

+Enter the URL for your OORT token instance.
+This option defaults to pointing at the OORT production environment.

-### Enviornment
+### API URL

-Select which enviornemnt the integration will make API calls too.
-This option defaults to the production enviorment.
+Enter the API URL for your OORT instance.
+This option defaults to pointing at the OORT production environment."

 ## Installation Instructions